NWChemEx/.github/docs/source/continuous_deployment/ci_image.rst

 .. figure:: ./repo_dep.png

-   Dependency Relations of NWChemEx Repositories
+   Dependency Relations of NWChemEx Repositories (not all are shown)

 6. In daily CI tasks triggered by opening a pull request, only the "latest" versions of the base and the release images would be updated after the